 188 “(a) For a lithium metal or lithium alloy cell, the lithium content is not more than 1 g, and for a lithium ion or sodium ion [using organic electrolyte] cell, the Watt-hour rating is not more than 20 Wh”

-“(b) For a lithium metal or lithium alloy battery the aggregate lithium content is not more than 2 g, and for a lithium ion or sodium ion battery, the Watt-hour rating is not more than 100 Wh.
-Lithium ion and sodium ion [using organic electrolyte] batteries subject to this provision shall be marked with the Watt-hour rating on the outside case, except those lithium ion batteries manufactured before 1 January 2009;”
+“(b) For a lithium metal or lithium alloy battery the aggregate lithium content is not more than 2 g, and for a lithium ion or sodium ion using organic electrolyte battery, the Watt-hour rating is not more than 100 Wh.
+Lithium ion and sodium ion using organic electrolyte batteries subject to this provision shall be marked with the Watt-hour rating on the outside case, except those lithium ion batteries manufactured before 1 January 2009;”

 COMMENT – Sodium ion batteries were not commercially manufactured prior to 2009 so it is not necessary to specify a date after which the requirement for the Watt-hour rating applies.

-“(c) Each lithium cell or battery meets the provisions of 2.9.4 (a), (e), (f) if applicable and (g) or for sodium ion [using organic electrolyte] cells or batteries, the requirements of 2.9.5 (a), (e) and (f);”
+“(c) Each lithium cell or battery meets the provisions of 2.9.4 (a), (e), (f) if applicable and (g) or for sodium ion using organic electrolyte cells or batteries, the requirements of 2.9.5 (a), (e) and (f);”

-“(f) Each package shall be marked with the appropriate lithium or sodium ion [using organic electrolyte] battery mark, as illustrated at 5.2.1.9;”
+“(f) Each package shall be marked with the appropriate lithium or sodium ion using organic electrolyte battery mark, as illustrated at 5.2.1.9;”

 In the penultimate sentence of the final paragraph of (f) amend as:

-“When packages are placed in an overpack, the lithium or sodium ion [using organic electrolyte] battery mark shall either be clearly visible or be reproduced on the outside of the overpack and the overpack shall be marked with the word “OVERPACK”.
+“When packages are placed in an overpack, the lithium or sodium ion using organic electrolyte battery mark shall either be clearly visible or be reproduced on the outside of the overpack and the overpack shall be marked with the word “OVERPACK”.

 In the third to last paragraph of special provision 188, amend to read as follows: